These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Read on!

-Bench Press Benefits
+Top 10 Bench Press Benefits

 #1.
 Building upper body strength

-Because, during this exercise, you on a stable, flat bench, you are free to focus almost exclusively on lowering and raising the bar.
+Because, during this exercise, you are on a stable, flat bench, you are free to focus almost exclusively on lowering and raising the bar.

 While the legs are involved in bench presses, they only really act as stabilizers.

-This makes the bench press very useful for building upper body strength.
+This makes the bench press very useful for building upper-body strength.

 #2.
 Increasing muscle mass

-The bench press is a popular chest building exercise.
+The bench press is a popular chest-building exercise.

-In fact, very few bodybuilders don’t include the bench press in their pec building workouts.
+Very few bodybuilders don’t include the bench press in their pec building workouts.

 If you want to sculpt a bigger chest, the bench press will help.